jonkarrer/capstone-project/README.md

     [x] use flexbox on Navabar wrapper, center section [x] use grid on section, auto auto, seperates links [x] color background, set margins, size for mobile first.
+    [x] add scroll up disapear effect
+        [x] bring in useState, useEffect. set 2 states, the state of the current windowY position, 0, and the current navebar position '0'.
+        [x] set a reactive style onto .Navbar with style={{top: ${useStateNavbarVariable}}}.
+        [x] put a window.scroll event into the useEffect hook.
+Compare the previous postion to the current one, assign the navbar state hook accordingly.